 For more information about BOSH DNS, see Native DNS Support in the BOSH documentation.

 Typical apps depend on free or metered services such as databases or third-party APIs.
-To incorporate these into an app, a developer writes a Service Broker, an API that publishes to the Cloud Controller the ability to list service offerings, provision the service, and enable apps to make calls out to it.
+To incorporate these into an app:

 Open source software provides the basis for the Pivotal Cloud Foundry platform.
-Pivotal Application Service (PAS) is the Pivotal distribution of Cloud Foundry software for hosting apps.
-Pivotal offers additional commercial features, enterprise services, support, documentation, certificates, and others value-adds.
+PAS is the Pivotal distribution of Cloud Foundry software for hosting apps.
+Pivotal offers additional commercial features, enterprise services, support, documentation, certificates, and other value-adds.

 The following diagram shows open source Cloud Foundry components in gray and commercial features available with PAS in teal: